"The objective is to teach the student to see the land, to understand what he sees, and enjoy what he understands." -- Aldo Leopold

 5TH GRADE – NATURALIST SERIES

-Description: After a mini-lesson on nature journaling, students participate in a field activity, investigation, or lab, recording their observations, data, and discoveries in their field journals.
+Description: After a mini-lesson on nature journaling, students participate in a field activity, investigation, or lab, recording their observations, data, and discoveries in their field journals or notebooks.
 Students share their results and reflect upon their discoveries, then determine how they will use their material in order to share their experience with others.
 Suitable for novice and experienced journalists alike.

 Kindergarten Prairie Sensory Walk